stackblitz/webcontainer-docs/docs/tutorial/7-make-terminal-interactive.md

 TODO attach animated screenshot?

+To see the end product, check [this demo](https://stackblitz.com/edit/stackblitz-webcontainer-api-starter-with-terminal?file=main.js).

 ## Next steps

 If you'd like to explore the API on your own, you can check out the [API reference](../api) or see the [projects made by our Community](/guides/community-inspirations).